paveldedik/gplus-friends/README.md

 Demo
 ----
-The application is available at [heroku](http://gplusfriends.herokuapp.com).
+The application is available on [heroku](http://gplusfriends.herokuapp.com) (currently unavailable).

 Run the application
 -------------------